-- Hardware and Software Certification

-- Multiple Oracle Homes Support

-- Separate 32-Bit Client Software for 64-Bit Platforms
+- Hardware and Software Certification - Multiple Oracle Homes Support - About the Oracle Unbreakable Enterprise Kernel for Linux - Separate 32-Bit Client Software for 64-Bit Platforms

 Hardware and Software Certification

 The platform-specific hardware and software requirements included in this guide were current when this guide was published.
 However, because new platforms and operating system software versions might be certified after this guide is published, review the certification matrix on the My Oracle Support website for the most up-to-date list of certified hardware platforms and operating system versions.
 The My Oracle Support website is available at the following URL: